DecisionNerd/waccy/README.md

 # waccy
-Mergers and acquisition financial modeling for Python
+Financial Modeling tools in Python

 ## Financial Modeling in Mergers and Acquisitions